uribench/spell-check/README.md

 ## Use a Docker Container or Not?

 The [`Docker or Not`][16] document discusses the preferred way of executing the GitHub Workflow steps that are included in the spell-check job.
-More specifically, it compares the main two alternative of directly executing them on GitHub-Hosted Runner VM or in a Docker Container.
+More specifically, it compares the main two alternatives of directly executing them on GitHub-Hosted Runner VM or in a Docker Container.

 ## Linting and Testing the Code